-Leeds Teaching Hospitals NHS Trust has submitted an Outline Planning Application to Leeds City Council to build a new Pathology laboratory in the grounds of St James’s University Hospital (St James’s).
+Leeds Teaching Hospitals NHS Trust has been granted Outline Planning Permission by Leeds City Council to build a new pathology laboratory in the grounds of St James’s University Hospital (St James’s).
 Preparation work begins soon and the building is scheduled to be completed in the Spring of 2023.

 What is Pathology?

 Pathology is the study of samples from a person’s body – for example, blood or skin samples – to find out what is causing their illness and how serious it is.
 The results help doctors to plan the best treatment and care.

 Why is Leeds Teaching Hospitals NHS Trust building a new Pathology laboratory?

 At the moment, most of the Trust’s Pathology testing takes place at Leeds General Infirmary, in the Old Medical School.
 This building is more than 100 years old and isn’t suitable for health services patients expect today.
 There are also some pathology services at St James’s, but these are also in old facilities.